designexus/MintQuotes/README.md

 ### Agentic Mini Apps Hack on Nostr – Round 1 is the first hackathon centered on this emerging format.
 It combines Nostr + Bitcoin/Lightning payments + AI to explore the next generation of decentralized apps, enriching Nostr with advanced social, payment, and intelligent interaction capabilities—powering the open ecosystem forward.
 # What is a  Mini App?

-A MiniApp is a Smart Widgets are interactive graphical components encapsulated as Nostr events, designed for seamless integration into applications.
+A MiniApp as a Smart Widgets are interactive graphical components encapsulated as Nostr events, designed for seamless integration into applications.
 Each widget type serves a specific purpose, with well-defined structures and behaviors to support various use cases.

 Refer to https://yakihonne.com/docs/sw/intro for full documentation.